River Ouse, Sussex: Inundation and drainage

-When the Domesday book was produced in 1086, the Ouse valley was probably a tidal inlet with a string of settlements located at its margins.
+When the Domesday Book was produced in 1086, the Ouse valley was probably a tidal inlet with a string of settlements located at its margins.
 In later centuries the river was draining the valley sufficiently well for some of the marshland to be reclaimed, by building embankments to create highly prized meadow land.
 However, by the 14th century the Ouse valley was regularly flooding in winter, and frequently the waters remained on the lower meadows through the summer.
 In 1422 a Commission of Sewers was appointed to restore the banks and drainage between the coast and Fletching, around 20 mi inland, which may indicate that the Ouse was affected by the same storm that devastated the Netherlands in the St Elizabeth's flood of 1421.
 Drainage became so bad that 400 acre of the Archbishop of Canterbury's meadow at Southerham were converted into a permanent fishery (the Brodewater) in the mid-15th century, and by the 1530s the entire Lewes and Laughton Levels comprising over 6000 acre, were reduced to marshland again.

 Part of the problem of flooding was caused by longshore drift creating a huge shingle bar across the river mouth, which had gradually moved eastwards to Seaford, some 2 mi from its position in Roman times.
 The bar prevented the river from draining effectively, and made it difficult for ships to enter the estuary.
 Prior Crowham of Lewes Priory sailed to Flanders and returned with two drainage experts.
 In 1537 a water-rate was levied on all lands on the Levels to fund the cutting of a channel through the shingle bar at the mouth of the Ouse, below Castle Hill at Meeching, to allow the river to drain the Levels.
 This canalisation created access to a sheltered harbour, Newhaven, which succeeded Seaford as the port at the mouth of the Ouse.

 The new channel was completed by 1539 and drained the Levels so that much of the valley floor could be reclaimed for pasture.
 However, shingle continued to accumulate and so the mouth of the Ouse began to migrate eastwards again.
 In 1648 the Ouse was reported to be unfit either to drain the levels or for navigation.
 At some time between 1676 and the publication of an Admiralty chart in 1698, the river flowed along the back of the shingle bar and broke through into the sea about 0.5 mi further to the east, at the site of a tide mill.
-The outlet at Newhaven had been reinstated by 1731, when the Newhaven Harour Commissioners were established by Act of Parliament.
+The outlet at Newhaven had been reinstated by 1731, when the Newhaven Harbour Commissioners were established by act of Parliament.
 The engineer John Reynolds carried out some work for them on the piers at the entrance to the river, and constructed a sluice across it at Piddinghoe between 1731 and 1733, working for the Drainage Commissioners, but that was short lived, as it was damaged in 1736 and taken down rather than repaired.
 By the 18th century the valley was regularly inundated in winter and often flooded in summer.